CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ### Scan

-As can be seen by Figure XXX below, the runtime of the scan algorithm increases roughly linearly for each of the different implementations, but the slope of this increase is different for each one.
+As can be seen by Figure 5 below, the runtime of the scan algorithm increases roughly linearly for each of the different implementations, but the slope of this increase is different for each one.

 The thrust version was by far the fastest in most cases and had the smallest slope.